foss2serve/github-workflow-activity/contributor.md

     cd CLONES_ROOT
     ```

-3. Push you changes in all branches to your fork.
+2. Push you changes in FEATURE_BRANCH to your fork.

     ```
-    git push
+    git push origin FEATURE_BRANCH
     ```

-Note: this automatically updates the pull-request associated with this branch.
+Notes:

+- Any pull-requests associated with a branch are automatically updated when you push your changes to that branch.

 ### Merge master into feature branch